trongminh03/BKAI-Vietnamese-SLU/README.md

         cd SLU-ASR
         ```
     2. Generate data (optional):
+        - Be careful if you mount your data folder inside docker.
         - You can use our generated wav data by download and unzip [this](https://drive.google.com/file/d/14F7XIRYTLqVzYr8nygXWPDTUazgzzhlg/view?usp=drive_link) and put it in the same folder as origin data and use the new [train_and_aug.jsonl file](https://drive.google.com/file/d/1Zkuuc4P74sVI1wpHMUw5PlBzpVdX95Rv/view?usp=sharing):
         - You can use gdown to download the file.
             - Generated wav data: